 There’s fascinating arms race going on between tech candidates vs tech recruiters right now.
 More ‘beat the interview’ content here, this time on graphics jobs by Eric Arnebäck.
 Easily re-usable resource for recruiters also.

 Detailed post on how to get hired at Google.
 Written by lead engineer and interviewer Alex Golec.
 Quite technical but is accessible for most, and a fascinating journey into testing for how people think.
-Needless to say for tech recruiters, this is a must read
+Needless to say for tech recruiters, this is a must read.

 ’…diagnostic value of interviews is nearly zero…’.
 Some thrilling research here from the University of Warwick, which tells us in this short and accessible report, what we already know.
 Worth a read though to get to the language on how we really do make recruiting decisions.